San Juan Bautista Tuxtepec: History

+Tuxtepec, or Tochtepec, was a prehispanic settlement.
+It was likely inhabited by the Popoluca ethnicity speaking a Mixean language, though by the time of the Spanish conquest, Nahuatl was the main language of the region.
+Tochtepec was situated upon an important trade route along the Papaloapan River to the Gulf of Mexico, and it was a major trade center that attracted Aztec pochteca.

+Tochtepec was conquered either by Nezahualcoyotl or Moctezuma I and incorporated into the Aztec Empire as a tributary province.
+The first tribute offered by the province to Nezahualcoyotl consisted of fine clothing, cacao, rubber, cochineal, feathers, warrior costumes, and servants for the Acolhua palaces.
+The tribute demands were later modified to clothing, warrior costumes, gold ornaments, greenstone jewelry, lip plugs of amber and crystal, tropical feathers, rubber, liquidambar, and cacao.
+The Aztecs installed a military garrison, a Mexica governor, and a tribute collector (the first being named Toyectzin) here.
+Tochtepec was also a center for the Aztec judicial system, handling important regional cases.

 Municipal President Fernando Bautista Dávila died in 2020 during the COVID-19 pandemic in Mexico.

 Geography

-The municipality resides in the region called La Cuenca (Spanish for “The Basin”), is located 36 feet above sea level, and occupies an area of approximately 580 mi2.
+The municipality resides in the region called La Cuenca (Spanish for "The Basin"), is located 36 feet above sea level, and occupies an area of approximately 580 mi2.
 The city itself is surrounded by the Papaloapan River, and lies a few kilometers south of the Cerro de Oro Dam on its tributary the Santo Domingo River.

 The municipality is bordered by the state of Veracruz in the north, the municipalities of Loma Bonita to the east and San José Chiltepec to the south.
 It is almost 100 miles to the port of Veracruz, 130 miles to Oaxaca City, the state capital, and 310 miles to Mexico City.